 - Enrich the university’s learning habitat (remember that internationals contribute to the diversity of the campuses and communities)

-- Support domestic students by improving their social skills, help them gain new perspectives, and develop their cultural sensitivities by engaging with people from different backgrounds
+- Support domestic students by improving their social skills, helping them gain new perspectives and developing their cultural sensitivities by engaging with people from different backgrounds

 - Offer the opportunity for nationals to learn new languages, traditions, and cultures

 - Foster and lay the foundation of international friendships

 What activities do worldwide universities perform to promote cultural interactions?